spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 ``--good_bits``
-  The DQ bit values from the input image DQ arrays that should be considered 'good' when building the weight mask.
+  The DQ bit values from the input image DQ arrays that should be considered 'good'.
+Any pixel with a DQ value not included in this value (or list of values) will be ignored when resampling and building the weight mask.
 See DQ flag :ref:`dq_parameter_specification` for details.

 ``--allowed_memory``
   Specifies the fractional amount of